 Looking for a complete denture treatment in the best dental clinic in addis ababa city ?
-Welcome to the Addis Ababa Dental Clinic, we offer comfortable, aesthetic and durable complete denture treatments designed for diverse types of missing dentition in Addis Ababa.
+Welcome our dental clinic in Addis Ababa, we offer comfortable, aesthetic and durable complete denture treatments designed for diverse types of missing dentition.

 What is a complete removable denture

 A complete removable denture is recommended when there is a total absence of teeth.
 Often called “dentures”, a complete removable prosthesis is a prosthesis that :

 - replaces all the upper or lower teeth,

 - can be easily removed by the patient on a daily basis.

 The complete denture is held in place in the mouth by the suction effect created by the saliva that accumulates between the denture and the gum.